Clashes rage in Lebanon's Tripoli as bodies returned

 Tensions in northern Lebanon have run high since at least 14 Sunni Muslim Lebanese and Palestinian gunmen from the area were killed by Syrian security forces a week ago in a Syrian border town.
 The men appeared to have joined the armed insurgency against Syrian President Bashar al-Assad.

-Militants from northern Lebanon had long been suspected of entering neighboring Syria, but the killing of the gunmen sparked long simmering tensions.
+Militants from northern Lebanon had long been suspected of entering neighbouring Syria, but the killing of the gunmen sparked long simmering tensions.

 Syria's conflict has not only stirred sectarian fighting in its own population, it has also revived sectarian clashes in Tripoli, whose communal makeup reflects that of Syria.
 Majority Sunnis in the city support Syria's mostly Sunni-led uprising, while Alawites, the Shi'ite-linked minority sect to which Assad belongs, are generally supportive of the Syrian president.